tfle/personal-website/nb.md

 {: .selected-user}
 <p id="selected-user">None</p>

-If your name has been selected, this means you can now paste your username in **Minecraft Education**.
+If your name appeared above, your username has been copied.
+You can now try pasting it into **Minecraft Education**.

 {: .did-you-know}
 The shortcut for paste is **Control + V**

-Don't know the password?
+What's the password?
 Check the whiteboard or ask an instructor!

 ---